merkanar/PythonLab/product_recommendation/README.md

-# Supervised Learning Project - Product Recommender
+# Unsupervised Learning Project - Product Recommender

 In this project, a product recommendation system will be created on a product purchase data taken from Google Analytics.